Writing Style Guide

 coed Avoid this term to mean a female student.
 The term is acceptable to use when describing coeducational institutions.
 No hyphen.

-college Lowercase unless part of a formal name for a specific college: College of Business Administration.
+college Lowercase unless part of a formal name for a specific college: College of Business.
 Avoid use as a synonym for university.

 colleges UCF has 13 colleges: